Central Government

 The results

-We completed the work on schedule, and on budget with our three hypotheses validated, with an established route to take the work to Beta.
+We completed the work on schedule and on budget with three hypotheses validated and an established route to Beta.

-We’re awaiting news of future plans from the department but are confident that the need for the work is clear, should the new government wish to prioritise it.
+We await news of future plans from the department, but confident the need for the work is clear, should the government wish to prioritise it.